 On-warrant stocks decline

-The previous chart shows the trend in on-warrant copper inventory with the Shanghai Futures Exchange.
-As you can see, on-warrant stocks declined by ~70% in June.
-This was preceded by a decline of more than 13% in May.
-In April, on-warrant copper inventory fell by more than 50%.
+The above chart shows the trend in on-warrant copper inventory with the Shanghai Futures Exchange.
+As you can see, on-warrant stocks declined ~13% in May.
+Just one month earlier, in April, on-warrant stocks fell more than 50%.

-You’ll recall that on-warrant stock is the amount of inventory that’s available for delivery.
-Warrants are cancelled when the holder requests delivery.
-Cancelled warrants aren’t available for trading, though technically this supply forms part of the total inventory at the warehouse.
+On-warrant stock is the quantum of inventory available for fresh delivery.
+Warrants are canceled when the holder requests delivery.
+Canceled warrants are not available for trading, although technically, they form part of the total inventory at a warehouse.

-A drop in on-warrant inventory means that more metal is getting booked for delivery.
-This is generally associated with strong copper demand.
+A decline in on-warrant inventory means more metal is being booked for delivery.
+It’s generally associated with a strong copper demand.
 Chinese copper inventory tends to build up toward the start of the year.
-As copper end users ramp up their production after the lunar New Year holidays, inventory levels start to decline.
+As copper end users ramp up their production after the lunar New Year holiday, inventory levels start declining.